datadominik/selfdrivingcar/p1_lanelines/submission_writedown.md

 1. **hand-tuned parameters**: for edge detection, hough transform and region cropping I use parameters that have been tuned by hand.
 Using those with other videos might not work.

-2. **linear extrapolation**: linear extrapolation might not always be suitable, especially if we  would also incorporate lane lines further aways
+2. **linear extrapolation**: linear extrapolation might not always be suitable, especially if we  would also incorporate lane lines further away

 3. **spatial domain only**: I don't incorporate information of the last frames, which might be helpful to further smoothen the results.